drnikki/drnikki.github.com/source/about/index.markdown

 Hi, I’m Nikki.
 I’m a New York City-based programmer.
 I've been making websites for 15 years, and have spent the last 5 working as a Drupal developer.
 In the last six months, I've done Symfony, Django and some Rails work.

-a’m currently a  Technical Architect at LBi/MRY where I'm the Technical Director for a Coca-Cola project.
+I’m currently a  Technical Architect at LBi/MRY where I'm the Technical Director for a Coca-Cola project.
 I used to be the Lead Developer at [DivX][], tech lead at [Workhabit][], and development lead for [Americans Elect][].

 I often freelance on short projects.
 In the last year or two, I’ve